Frequently Asked Questions

 No. Seven Oaks Classical School is a public school.
 As such, it has neither a religious identity nor a religious mission.
 World religions do come up in the study of history and literature, but our aim is to inform, not to proselytize.

 Does the school offer transportation?

 No. Unlike conventional public schools, charter schools do not receive money through local property taxes for facilities or transportation.
 Parents are encouraged to form carpools to help ensure an efficient carline.
 Other possibilities include travel by foot or bicycle.
 Vehicle parking is limited.

 Yes.
 In order to foster an atmosphere of respect and minimize distraction, students are required to wear uniforms.
 Studies have reaffirmed what we already knew to be true—that uniforms are conducive to a good learning environment.
 The school will make every effort to provide assistance to families in need.
 Seven Oaks believes in the value of uniforms but does not wish to see the cost keep anyone away.

 What qualifications do you require of your teachers?

 As required by state law, at least 90% of our full-time teachers are state-certified or in the process of obtaining a certification.
 At Seven Oaks Classical School, we seek teachers who love learning, who are expert in the subjects they teach, and who can ably communicate what they know.
-We seek teachers who love working with young people, who will seek to instill good habits in the students, and who accept the responsibility of modeling what they wish our students to become.
+We seek teachers who love working with young people, who seek to instill good habits in the students, and who accept the responsibility of modeling what they wish their students to become.

 Questions about the Curriculum